datagrok-ai/public/help/compute/diff-studio.md

 ---
 title: "Diff Studio"
+keywords:
+  - modeling complex systems processes
+  - ordinary differential equations solver
+  - initial value problem
+  - interactive modeling
+  - no-code scientific computing
+  - declarative syntax
+  - stiff equations solver
 ---

-**Datagrok Diff Studio** solves [ordinary differential equations](https://en.wikipedia.org/wiki/Ordinary_differential_equation) (ODEs) right within your web browser, and provides interactive exploration of their solution.

-Differential equations play a crucial role in modeling complex systems in diverse fields, from chemical engineering and drug design to environmental studies and financial modeling.
+Differential equations are crucial in modeling complex systems - from pharmacology and drug manufacturing to financial modeling and environmental studies.

-Using **Diff Studio**, you can create mathematical models, build interactive [visualizations](../visualize/viewers), develop platform [applications](../develop/how-to/build-an-app.md) and combine them with other features of Datagrok.

-**Key benefits and features**:
+**Datagrok Diff Studio** solves [initial value problems](https://en.wikipedia.org/wiki/Initial_value_problem) for [ordinary differential equations](https://en.wikipedia.org/wiki/Ordinary_differential_equation) (ODEs) and visualizes solutions in real time.
+You can create mathematical models with auto-generated interactive interfaces or use existing models to analyze your systems.
+Diff Studio is a tool for:

+* **Model users**
+  * Instantly see how parameter changes affect your system
+  * Find optimal parameter values that match your target data
+  * Explore model behavior using Monte Carlo, Sobol, and other methods
+* **Model creators**
+  * Start quick with pre-built models
+  * Focus on math - let the platform handle the UI
+  * Solve both stiff and non-stiff equations
-* **Enhanced mathematical modeling:** Diff Studio can model and analyse complex multi-equation systems.
+  * Handle complex multi-equation ODE systems
-* **Ease of use:** Diff Studio intuitive interface makes it accessible and useful to both beginners and experts in mathematical modeling.
-* **Rapid design:** The collection of built-in model templates and examples speeds up model design.
-* **Streamlined integration:** In a single click, you can convert formulas to the platform [script](scripting/scripting.mdx), implementing no-code development.
-* **Broad application scope:** Diff Studio usage ranges from [pharmacokinetics](https://en.wikipedia.org/wiki/Pharmacokinetics) and [hybrid antibody formation](https://doi.org/10.1073/pnas.1220145110) simulation to [queues](https://en.wikipedia.org/wiki/Queueing_theory) modeling.

-## Using Diff Studio

-### Running Diff Studio

-To run **Diff Studio**:
+  * Debug equations easily
+* **Enterprises**
+  * Save models as scripts to extend functionality and integrate with other Datagrok tools
+  * Use as a central hub for ODE models
+  * Develop custom scientific computing applications

+## Working with models

-* Go to **Apps** and run **Diff Studio**.
+Go to **Apps** and run **Diff Studio**.
 When you first use this application, you will see the default model.
-* Modify inputs and check computations.
+Modify inputs and check computations.
 Use sliders for the rapid model exploration.
+Click <i class="fas fa-arrow-to-bottom"></i> **Download** to save model to a local file.
+Find the *ivp*-file in Downloads.
+You can open and edit this file using any text editor.

+To load model from a local file, click <i class="fas fa-folder-open d4-combo-popup" style="min-width: 0px; cursor: default"></i> **Open**, select **Import...** and choose a local file to upload. **Drag-n-drop** your *ivp*-file to Datagrok.
+Diff Studio will open it and load formulas.
+You can open *ivp*-files stored in the platform.

 * Turn on the **Edit** toggle on the top panel.
 Equations editor opens.
 Edit formulas or add new ones.
 * Click <i class="fas fa-sync"></i> **Refresh** or press **F5** to apply changes.

+Describe how to launch and the basic stuff

+### Parameter fitting

+### Sensitivity analysis

+## Using Diff Studio

+### Running Diff Studio

 ![Run Diff Studio](pics/diff-studio-run.gif)